Multistate Employer: Federal

 Employment Protections for Interns

 In general, the state and federal fair employment practices laws extend their antidiscrimination protections solely to the employer-employee relationship and are not applicable to unpaid interns.
-However, a few jurisdictions - California, Illinois, New York, New York City, Oregon and the District of Columbia - have amended their antidiscrimination laws to protect interns against workplace discrimination, harassment and invasions of privacy.
+However, a few jurisdictions, including California, Illinois and New York, among others, have amended their antidiscrimination laws to protect interns against workplace discrimination, harassment and invasions of privacy.
 It is likely that more jurisdictions will follow suit, as this is an area of employment law that has been under recent scrutiny.

 Whistleblowing and Retaliation